We are able to take a leadership role in developing end-to-end solutions, as well as supplying resources to meet needs and deadlines.

 Today Active Directory is used in cloud product like "Windows Azure"" and "office 365".

-Angular 2 / Angular 5 is a new and exciting technology for software developers.
+Angular 7 is a new and exciting technology for software developers.
 The end users in some cases will ask "yeah- what's all the excitement about".
 To the end user the end result appears to be the same?

-For the developer Angular 2 / Angular 5 brings a totally new experience with single page applications (SPA), introducing concepts like module loading, components, directives & events to name a few.
+For the developer Angular 7 brings a totally new experience with single page applications (SPA), introducing concepts like module loading, components, directives & events to name a few.

-Computer Craft have recently completed a project which along with .Net Core and Entity Framework included a Angular 2 SPA Client.
+Computer Craft recently completed a project which along with .Net Core and Entity Framework included an Angular 2 SPA Client.
 The application resides on the internet and the customer has the ability to review important statistics in real time.
-Using Angular 2 provided the application with fast data entry components, that staff update on a daily basis.
+Angular 2 provided the application with fast data entry components.

 ADO.NET is a set of computer software components that programmers can use to access data and data services based on disconnected datasets ets and XML.
 It is a part of the base class library that is included with the Microsoft .NET Framework